 Necessary cookies are used to make a website function properly, and are generally not used for tracking.
 They are often used for user authentication, so that a website can remember who is logged in when the user navigates to different pages or refreshes the site.
 Necessary cookies can also be used to keep track of items in a shopping cart, or to provide load balancing information.

 Preference cookies are used to remember information that customizes how a website looks or behaves for each user.
 This may include storing the user's preferred language, region, currency, or color theme.

-Analytical cookies are not necessary but are used to collect valuable information on how a web site is being used, identify issues and figure out what needs to be improved on the site and what content is useful.
-The information collected is in most cases anonymous but some analytics services collect information that can be used to identify the user.
+Analytical cookies are not essential, but they are used to collect valuable information on how a website is being used.
+This information can help identify issues and figure out what needs to be improved on the site, as well as what content is useful to users.
+In most cases, the information collected by analytical cookies is anonymous, but some analytics services may collect information that can be used to identify the user.